Nasir-AhmadZ/FPGAVGAProject/index.md

 ## **Template VGA Design**
 ### **Project Set-Up**
-Summarise the set-up and design flow.
-Include a screenshot of your own set-up, for example see the image of my Project Summary window below.
-Guideline 1 short paragraph.

 We were given template code by our professor Michelle Lynch.
 This was uploaded to moodle for our use.
 The first thing I did was set up my project by downloading the template code from moodle and importing it into a project within vivado.
 The template code included a VGATop.v, VGASync.v, VGAColorCycle.v, Testbench.v and Basys3_Master.xdc.
 I changed the clock frequancy to 25MHz using the clock wizard.
 This was done to match the timing of the VGA signal.
 The VGA resolution was 480x640.